 - Be considered at fault or accused of contributory negligence

-Who’s at fault for an accident can change depending on circumstances, including right of way, speed, and personal circumstances (for example, distracted or drunk driving).
+Who’s at fault for a car accident can change depending on circumstances, including the right of way, speed, and personal circumstances (for example, distracted or drunk driving).
 Because the Traffic Code is a mandated law with state penalties, a precedent is set that misusing turn signals can be treacherous.
-Therefore, an experienced lawyer could argue that by disobeying the code, you could be at least partially at fault for the accident.
+Therefore, an experienced car accident lawyer could argue that by disobeying the code, you could be at least partially at fault for the accident.
 This is why it is extremely important to always use your turn signals properly.